Peter Troubetzkoy

-Prince Pyotr Petrovich Troubetzkoy (1822–1892) was a Russian diplomat, administrator and general.
+Prince Pyotr Petrovich Troubetzkoy (1822 – 1892) was a Russian diplomat, administrator, and general.

+Biography

 Troubetzkoy was born in Tulcin in 1822.

 His first wife was his cousin, Princess Varvara Yourievna Trubetskoy.

 In 1844 he was appointed governor of Smolensk, and Orel.

-In 1865 he went to Florence (Italy) on a diplomatic mission which included the supervision of the Russian church there.
+In 1865 he went to Florence, Italy on a diplomatic mission which included the supervision of the Russian church there.
 In Florence he met Ada Winans, an American lyric singer, and with her moved to Ghiffa on Lake Maggiore.